-A pie chart shows a data series.
-Each data series has a unique color or pattern.
-A pie chart can be used to show the volume of each item and the percentage of an item in the total amount.
-For example, you can use a pie chart to show the ratio of the expense of five insurances (endowment, medical, unemployment, employment injury, and maternity insurances) and housing fund to the personal income, or the sales of a car brand to the total car sales.
+A pie chart displays a data series.
+Each data series has a unique color or texture.
+Pie charts show data distribution and proportions.
+For example, you can use a pie chart to show the proportion of five social insurances and one housing fund in a person's income.
+You can also use a pie chart to show the sales proportion of an auto brand in total sales of all brands.

 - Log on to the Quick BI console.

-- Click Datasets to enter the dataset management page.
+- Click Datasets to go to the Datasets page.

-- Select the company_sales_record dataset, and click Create Dashboard.
+- Select the company_sales_record dataset and click the Create Dashboard icon.

-- On the Data tab, select a required dimension field and measurement fields.
+- On the Data tab page, select dimensions and measures.

 On the Dimensions list, locate area and add it to the Labels (Dimensions) section.
 On the Measures list, locate shipping_cost and add it to the Central Angle (Measures) section.Note Make sure that you have converted the dimension type of the area field from String to Geo.